wazuh/wazuh-documentation/source/upgrade-guide/wazuh-agent/windows.rst

       .. group-tab:: GUI

-         Open the installer and follow the instructions to upgrade the Wazuh agent:
+         Open the installer and follow the instructions to upgrade the Wazuh agent.

             .. thumbnail:: /images/installation/windows.png
               :title: Windows agent